yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-quadraticprogramming.md

   nav: "tutorials"
 ---

+Aslight generalization from linear programming leads us to quadratic programming, here focusing on the convex case.
+Non-convex quadratic programming is possible too, but it is orders of magnitudes harder and a much more complex problem.

+The typical application of convex quadratic programming are variants of least-squares estimation.

+## Regression and least-squares

 Let us assume that we have data generated from a noisy linear regression \\(y_t = a_tx + e_t\\).
 The goal is to estimate the parameter \\(x\\), given the measurements \\(y_t\\) and \\(a_t\\), and we will try 3 different approaches based on linear and quadratic programming.

 Create some noisy data with severe outliers to work with.